Breastfeeding and Alcohol

 DO I HAVE TO PUMP AND DUMP AFTER DRINKING AN ALCOHOLIC BEVERAGE?

 As alcohol leaves your bloodstream, it leaves your breastmilk.
 Alcohol is not “trapped” in breastmilk.
 It returns to the bloodstream as the nursing parent’s blood alcohol level declines, so pumping and dumping will not remove it.
 Pumping and dumping, drinking a lot of water, resting, or drinking coffee will not speed up the rate of the elimination of alcohol from your body.
-While the old expression was “pump and dump,” the more accurate recommendation based on information we have today is, “If you are sober enough to drive, you should be sober enough to breastfeed.”
+The old recommendation to “pump and dump” is not considered evidence-based.

 If you will be away from your baby and need to pump or express milk to relieve engorgement, the expressed milk will continue to have alcohol in it.